Family Food on the Table

 If you want to jump on down to the recipe, simply scroll right on through the rest of the text.
 The recipe card is near the bottom of the page, above the comments section.

-• The recipe calls for cutting the chicken into smaller chunks.
-I find it easier to serve – and eat – this way.
+• Chicken size: The recipe calls for cutting the chicken into smaller chunks.
+I find it easier to serve - and eat - this way.
 However, you can also leave the chicken whole to cook and shred it before you add the dumplings.
 Or serve it whole as well and let everyone cut it themselves at the table.

-• The dumplings should be about a golf ball size.
+• Dumplings size: The dumplings should be about a golf ball size.
 You’ll be able to get about 12 total at this size.
 If you want smaller balls, check for doneness after about 8 minutes (instead of 10 minutes).

 Every time I make this, I think there’s not enough liquid in the pan.
 Once all the vegetables and chicken are in there and you cover it to simmer, it just seems like it needs more liquid.